VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 {{< /quote >}}

-Finally, I do want to end on a positive note: [Google is trying to show why results are ranked how they are](https://searchengineland.com/google-now-shows-why-it-ranked-a-specific-search-result-350659), and that's actuallypretty cool - though it does still seem [that search results are getting worse, at least according to Hacker News users.](https://news.ycombinator.com/item?id=29392702) Fortunately, there are interesting search engines, both general purpose like [you.com](https://you.com) and more specific, like [lieu](https://lieu.cblgh.org) for searchinging the [XXIIVV webring](https://webring.xxiivv.com) or the data-orriented [WolframAlpha](https://www.wolframalpha.com).
+Finally, I do want to end on a positive note: [Google is trying to show why results are ranked how they are](https://searchengineland.com/google-now-shows-why-it-ranked-a-specific-search-result-350659), and that's actually pretty cool - though it does still seem [that search results are getting worse, at least according to Hacker News users.](https://news.ycombinator.com/item?id=29392702) Fortunately, there are interesting search engines, both general purpose like [you.com](https://you.com) and more specific, like [lieu](https://lieu.cblgh.org) for searching the [XXIIVV webring](https://webring.xxiivv.com) or the data-oriented [WolframAlpha](https://www.wolframalpha.com).
 There's also the neat [Hypersearch](https://chrome.google.com/webstore/detail/hypersearch/feojagelicdlhnmldaiplbppfbolnnag) extension which does make google search at least a bit better.
 Speaking of, the author of Hypersearch has a great blog post on the subject: [If Google sucks then why is everyone still using it?](https://abhinavsharma.com/blog/google-alternatives)

 ### Pay-Walls suck